lizduke/cloudformationexamples/Security_Baseline/README.md

 The templates are designed to be used as a starting point for your own templates.

-Template for Configuring Trusted Advisor Alerts to Cloudwatch Event.s
+Template for Configuring Trusted Advisor Alerts to Cloudwatch Events.

 Template for configuring CloudTrail in Every Region.

 Template for configuring Cloudwatch Alarm Metrics from CloudTrail events.

-Template to generate CloudWatch Dashboard from the CloudWatch Alarms configure in Metrics template.
+Template to generate CloudWatch Dashboard from the CloudWatch Alarms configured in Metrics template.